 \subsection{\cstar-algebras and their representations}

-\cstar-algebras are complex Banach algebras with involution $^*$ that satisfy the \cstar-equality,~$\|aa^*\|=\|a\|^2$.
-By a result of Gelfand and Naimark, these are exactly the algebras isomorphic to a norm-closed subalgebra of the algebra $\cB(H)$ of bounded linear operators on a complex Hilbert space $H$.
-A homomorphism between \cstar-algebras~that preserves the involution is called a \emph{$^*$-homomorphism}, and a $^*$-homomorphism into $\cB(H)$ is a \emph{representation}.
-A representation~$\pi\colon A\to\cB(H)$ is \emph{irreducible} if $H$ has no nontrivial closed subspaces invariant under the image of $A$.
+\cstar-algebras are complex Banach algebras with an involution $^*$ that satisfy the \cstar-equality, $\|aa^*\|=\|a\|^2$.
+By a result of Gelfand and Naimark, these are exactly the algebras isomorphic to a norm-closed, $^*$-closed, subalgebra of the algebra $\cB(H)$ of bounded linear operators on a complex Hilbert space $H$.
+A homomorphism between \cstar-algebras that preserves the involution is called a \emph{$^*$-homomorphism}, and a $^*$-homomorphism into $\cB(H)$ is a \emph{representation}.
+A representation $\pi\colon A\to\cB(H)$ is \emph{irreducible} if $H$ has no nontrivial closed subspaces invariant under the image of $A$.
 A representation is \emph{faithful} if it is injective.
 Every faithful representation is necessarily isometric.
 More generally, all $^*$-homomorphisms are contractive (take note that in the theory of operator algebras `contractive' is synonymous with `1-Lipshitz.')
-When $A$ is unital, $\U(A)$ is the set of unitary elements of $A$, i.e., the set of $u\in A$ such that $uu^*=u^*u=1_A$.
+When $A$ is unital, $\U(A)$ is the set of its unitary elements, i.e., those $u\in A$ such that $uu^*=u^*u=1_A$.